Cholesterol-friendly eating doesn’t need to be boring. You can continue to eat some of your favourite foods and still lower your cholesterol.

 - Super quick fish madras

-- Masoor dhal curry
+- Vegetarian masoor dhal curry (v)

 3. Filo Pastry

 I truly believe that anything can taste good with a pastry topping!
 So I love the fact that filo pastry is low in saturated fat, meaning it can be eaten as part of a cholesterol-friendly diet.
-I tend to use spray oil to stick the folded bits together and give it a golden coat, which keeps the fat content low.

 Here are some of my favourite cholesterol-friendly filo recipes:-